VUEngine/VUEngine-Core/doc/pages/internationalization.md

 Internationalization
 ====================

-The Internationalization ("I18n") module allows you to add multiple selectable languages to your project.
+The Internationalization ("I18n") class allows you to add multiple selectable languages to your project.

 Defining strings